 What Does CleanHub Do?

 CleanHub’s approach is grounded in social as well as environmental impact.
 By working with local waste managers, they establish long-term waste-management infrastructure, empower communities through education and fair employment, and discourage the open burning or dumping of plastic.

-When you buy from a company, like Tangie, who is giving profits towards the ethical treatment of workers while helping to keep plastic waste from entering the oceans, you can feel good about the purchased you make that help clean your home, your body or your pet while keeping the flow going in the right direction!
+When you buy from a company, like Tangie, that gives profits towards the ethical treatment of workers while helping to keep plastic waste from entering the oceans, you can feel good about the purchases you make that help clean your home, your body or your pet while keeping the flow going in the right direction!

+What Does CleanHub Do?